isDanielWang/isdanielwang.github.io/_pages/about.md

   - /about.html
 ---

-I am Shixiang WANG,  a master student at [City University of Hong Kong](https://www.cityu.edu.hk/).
+Hi, I am Shixiang WANG, a master student at [City University of Hong Kong](https://www.cityu.edu.hk/).
 My research interests include  meta-learning, natural language processing and applied machine learning.

-I laid a solid foundation in meta-learning in doing my master research project, supervised by Dr. [Ying WEI](https://scholars.cityu.edu.hk/en/persons/ying-wei(ae416bf0-2939-4f54-b392-841ea9426378).html).
-I also spent wonderful time doing research with CityU NLP group under the supervision of Dr. [Linqi SONG](https://scholars.cityu.edu.hk/en/persons/linqi-song(a665d7a3-8847-404d-a56a-2b10b470327c).html), studying the question generation.
+I laid a solid foundation in meta-learning and machine learning in doing my master research project, supervised by Dr.[Ying WEI](https://scholars.cityu.edu.hk/en/persons/ying-wei(ae416bf0-2939-4f54-b392-841ea9426378).html).
+I also spent wonderful time doing research with CityU NLP group under the supervision of Dr.[Linqi SONG](https://scholars.cityu.edu.hk/en/persons/linqi-song(a665d7a3-8847-404d-a56a-2b10b470327c).html), studying the question generation/answering.
 Previously, I interned at [Cambricon](https://cambricon.com/) as an algorithm researcher and [JD.com](https://corporate.jd.com/) as an SDE.

 <strong><font color=red>I am looking for a Ph.D. position starting from 2023 Spring/Fall!
-I am passionate about NLP, Meta-learning and Machine Learning.
+I am passionate about NLP, meta-learning and machine learning.
+I am ready for any challenges and collaborations.
 If you have any helpful information, please contact me!
 Thank you very much!</font></strong>

 ## Education